souzamarlon/mysafeguest-mobile/README.md

   <strong>What can I do in Administration area?</strong>:

 - See the list of the residents.
-- Create new residents accounts (The administration will be responsible to create all the access accounts), edit and delete it.
+- Create new residents account (The administration will be responsible to create all the access accounts), edit and delete it.
 - See all the appointments from every resident.

 <strong>What can I do in Resident area?</strong>: